ChandradithyaJ/Sankalp/README.md

 ## Project Overview

-Welcome to the **Sankalp MERN Web Application** repository!
+Welcome to the **Sankalp** Web Application repository!
 This web application is dedicated to addressing the challenges faced by individuals with mental health issues and disabilities.
-It aims to break stereotypes and promote understanding while providing valuable features to support users.
+It aims to break stereotypes and promote understanding while providing valuable features to support users.This project uses MERN stack.

 ## Team Information

 - **Team Name:** SE_2023 Team 11
 - **Team Members and Contributions:**
   - Karthikeya -
   - Arpit -
   - Manurbhav -